softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-### 1.6 Hands-On Project: Using an Existing LLM via API
+### 1.6 Hands-On Project - Using an Existing LLM via API

 Let's get practical with our first project - using an existing LLM through an API.
 This helps us understand what we're ultimately building toward.